VoronDesign/VoronUsers/printer_mods/reQu1em00/Kirigami_LED_Bed_Front/README.md

 # V0 Kirigami bed front with space for LED

-This is a modifaction of te V0 Kirigami front bed made by Kosh42EFG
+This is a modifaction of the V0 Kirigami front bed made by Kosh42EFG

 ![Bedfront](https://user-images.githubusercontent.com/62263528/154589228-073a1a1f-0118-4c81-ae40-8124b2f32eaf.jpg)